 BambooHR: Best for Helping New Hires Connect With Co-workers

 BambooHR has two plans: Essentials and Advantage.
 However, you can only get onboarding with the Advantage plan.
-It’s quote-based, and we were given a quote of $8.25 per employee, per month, assuming a company of 15 employees.
-This is highly competitive since it includes all the features, including training.
+It’s quote-based, and we were given a quote of $8.25 per employee monthly, assuming a company of 15 employees.
+This is highly competitive since it has all the features, including training.
 GoCo and Rippling, by contrast, add fees for each tool.

 We gave BambooHR 4.15 out of 5 in our evaluation.
-The quote-based pricing brought its score down some.
-It earned high scores for tools and popularity, with a perfect 5 for ease of use.
+The quote-based pricing brought its score down.
+It earned high scores for tools and popularity, and a perfect score for ease of use.
 It does not onboard hardware nor does it have background checks or hire new state forms.
 These can be done with integrations, but check out Rippling if you want these tools.

 BambooHR’s Standout Features

 - International: BambooHR can work with businesses in over 120 countries with HR and payroll tools.
-Only Rippling comes close, but its international payroll only serves contractors.
+Only Rippling exceeds this, serving 150+ countries.

 - Training: Bamboo HR includes training tools.
 You can set mandatory courses for new hires to ensure compliance, schedule refreshers for maintaining compliances with all employees, and create optional courses to help your people develop their skills.

 - Satisfaction survey: The Advantage Plan includes the eNPS survey system, which lets you take the pulse of your workforce through quick surveys.
 This is a great tool for monitoring employee satisfaction at work, but you can also use it to let your new hire rate their onboarding process and check up on them in their first days.